anmarkoulis/event-sourcing/docs/presentation/presentation.md

 <!--
 Where do we store all these events?
 The Event Store is the append-only storage for all events in the system, organized in streams per aggregate.
 Here's a user's complete story: UserCreated, UserNameChanged, UserEmailChanged, UserStatusChanged, and finally UserDeleted.

 The stream is the source of truth - we can rebuild any point in time by replaying these events in order.
 This is how we get time travel capabilities.
 Operations are simple: store new events, read in order, never modify.
 Events are immutable - once written, they're permanent.

-This gives us optimistic concurrency control.
+This is the key insight: **the event stream is the single source of truth**.
+Everything else - read models, projections, even the current state - is derived from this immutable event log.
+This gives us complete confidence in our data and the ability to audit every change that ever happened.

 Now that we understand where events are stored, let's look at how we actually create them.
 Commands are the entry point for all changes.
 -->